ginigangadharan/sitev2/_pages/terraform.md

 }
 ```

-Also use the `count.index` to fetch details from a `list` and use it fro names.
+Also use the `count.index` to fetch details from a `list` and use it from names.
 ```
 variable "instance_names"  {
   type = list